2betafactor/seo-slides/src/slides/01-intro.md

 manage and distribute content to any platform.
 Unlike a CMS,

-we give you total freedom to create your own content model
+they give you total freedom to create your own content model

 so you can decide which content you want to manage.